JehLeeKR/Multimodal_LLM_Phishing_Detection/README.md

 **NOTE**: The Pre-processed Benign and Phishing webpage dataset is published.<br>
-This dataset includes the Text features from HTML and Screenshots.<br>
+This dataset includes the Text features from HTML and Screenshots.<br><br>

 Thank you for your patience.<br>
 2024 Sep 18<br>